Stephanie Liddicoat (she/her)

 Working on Wurundjeri Lands

-As a part of our innovation consulting team, Stephanie leads the design and management of projects that aim to improve mental health and wellbeing in our communities.
+As a part of our innovation consulting team, Stephanie leads the design and delivery of projects that aim to improve mental health and wellbeing in communities across Australia.
+She specialises in participatory research methodologies and evidence-based storytelling to surface the needs of diverse and vulnerable communities, including young people with disability, mental health service users, and paediatric patients.

 Stephanie’s previous experience is in research and consulting, with a strong focus on the needs of diverse communities and vulnerable populations.
-She’s examined the relationship between the designed environment and healthcare outcomes since 2014, and feels humbled to give back through her work.
+Stephanie has extensive experience in the relationship between the designed environment and healthcare outcomes, particularly in the contexts of mental health care, housing and disability accommodation.

 When she’s not at work, Stephanie enjoys spending time hosting dinners with friends, walking in nature, and making art.